This post was originally posted on the 14 October 2017 and updated on the 10th February 2019

 I don't really need to explain why sunscreen will help prevent sunburn right?
 But I will explain the difference between a chemical blocker sunscreen and a physical blocker sunscreen.
 A chemical sunscreen uses active ingredients to absorb UV radiation.
 They cause a chemical reaction, change UV rays into heat and then release that heat from the skin.
 Physical sunscreens sit on top of the skin reflect, scatter and block UV rays.
 The two ingredients you'll find in a physical sunscreen are Titanium Dioxide and Zinc Oxide - both naturally occurring minerals.
 Physical sunscreens are known to be less irritating to the skin, less pore clogging, don't contain any nasties and have a longer shelf life so they are my preference.
 Application is quite different to a chemical sunscreen though, so my tips are:

-I have tried sooooo many different brands, and these two are without a doubt, my absolute favourites.
-Both rub in well, are non-irritating, cruelty-free and are mountain tested!
-They are both Australian made too, which is even better!
+I have tried sooooo many different brands, and these three are without a doubt, my absolute favourites.
+They rub in well, are non-irritating, cruelty-free and are mountain tested!
+They are all Australian made too, which is even better!

 Cover up with a face mask or neck protector